ispeck123/demo_wind_river/RUN.md

     After successfully deploying the services using the steps written in README.md, start using the application.
 Follow the steps below:

         o.
-Go to the browser and open the url on which you hosted the application.
+Go to the browser and open the url on which you hosted the frontend application.

         o.
 Login using the credentials:
             Username - sysadmin